 This is a biggie.
 People like pictures.
 Blog posts with great images look more appealing and so your readers are more likely to linger.
 It doesn't hurt that both blogs and social posts with images get more shares too.

-I tend to take my own pictures.
-For my food blog it's kind of key because I want to show people delicious images of the the recipes that I'm sharing.
-For Just Write for You I started looking at stock photos but eventually decided to take my own again so I could have more control over how they represent my brand.
+I always took my own photos for my food blog because I want to show people delicious images of the the recipes that I'm sharing.
+For blog posts on this site I started taking my own so I could have more control over how they represent my brand.
+More recently, I've been using stock photos because I've decided that the time spent creating my own blog images is better spent elsewhere in my business.
+You decide what feels right for you and your blog and biz.

 It's up to you whether you take the pictures yourself or whether you source them online.
 There are loads of great free images available.
 Here are a couple of my favourite sites;